IFFM-PAS-MISD/wave_pro_shm/README.md

 **WaveProSHM** was developed and tested in MATLAB version 9.14 (R2023a) environment.
 It may or may not be compatible with previous versions of MATLAB.
-In order to fully benefit from **WaveProSHM**, Parallel Computing Toolbox is required since it enables to run parallel computations on GPU.
+In order to fully benefit from **WaveProSHM**, the Parallel Computing Toolbox is required since it enables running parallel computations on GPU.
 Tests were performed on Parallel Computing Toolbox version 7.8 (R2023a).
 Apart from that, CUDA-compatible GPU must be installed in the system.

-**WaveProSHM** still can be used without Parallel Computing Toolbox by setting computations on CPU but it is not recommended since computations takes much longer.
+**WaveProSHM** still can be used without Parallel Computing Toolbox by setting computations on CPU but it is not recommended since computations take much longer.

 Instalation instructions
 ------------------------